Understanding Perpetual Purpose Trust Model

 If you’re a business owner who wants to ensure that the mission of your business is never lost and that your stakeholders are rewarded for the value they bring, then a perpetual purpose trust model may be right for you.

-Natalie shares how Organically Grown Company was able to transition to the trust model and how it is benefitting the employees, vendors, farmers, community, and investors.
+Natalie shares how Organically Grown Company was able to transition to the trust model and how it is benefitting the family, employees, vendors, farmers, community, future owners, and investors.
 If you enjoyed this blog, tune in more at Her CEO Journey™ Podcast, subscribe, and share it!

 Write us a review and share it!
 If you enjoyed tuning into the show, then do not hesitate to leave us a review.
 You can also share this episode with your network, especially women in business, so they will know the importance of planning for financial leverage.